-In a recent post, Dr. Dennis Bucko and Dr. Brad Mozaffari revealed the 2018 plastic surgery trends and statistics from the American Society of Plastic Surgeons.
+In a recent post, Dr. Brad Mozaffari reveals the 2018 plastic surgery trends and statistics from the American Society of Plastic Surgeons.
 In the post, they explained that breast augmentation continues to be the most popular procedure nationwide.

 Our team knows many women may be interested in breast augmentation – you might be one of them!
 To help educate you about the procedure, we thought it would be helpful to review requirements for candidacy.

 Naturally Small Breasts, or Breasts that Lost Volume after Nursing